enchantedglycerin/AdbHide/README.md

 3. Select **System Framework** as the only scope (Do not select any target apps).
 4. Reboot.

-Requires Android 8.0 or newer and a working LSPosed installation.
-The correct scope is suggested automatically.
+Requires Android 8.0+ and a working LSPosed installation.

 ## Build